W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ⁵What you believe is true for you.
 ⁶In this sense the separation *has* occurred, and to deny it is merely to use denial inappropriately.
 ⁷However, to concentrate on error is only a further error.
-⁸The initial corrective procedure is to recognise temporarily that there is a problem, but only as an indication that immediate correction is needed.
+⁸The initial corrective procedure is to recognize temporarily that there is a problem, but only as an indication that immediate correction is needed.
 ⁹This establishes a state of mind in which the Atonement can be accepted without delay.
-¹⁰It should be emphasised, however, that ultimately no compromise is possible between everything and nothing.
+¹⁰It should be emphasized, however, that ultimately no compromise is possible between everything and nothing.
 ¹¹Time is essentially a device by which all compromise in this respect can be given up.
 ¹²It only seems to be abolished by degrees, because time itself involves intervals that do not exist.
 ¹³Miscreation made this necessary as a corrective device.